FOSDEM/website/content/manuals/program/devroom.md

   * That's not crazy at all.
 Please do this.
     The video information gets generated from this, so it's the simplest way to make sure the videos are tagged correctly.
-It would help for the booklets that the titles are very short.

 #### Website schedule